-What is the cumulative pregancy rate?
+What is the cumulative IVF success rate?

-Cumulative pregnancy success rates can be calculated per number of full IVF cycles of a specific patient, for example, a patient who has had three IVF cycles or a patient who has had two IVF cycles or four IVF cycles.
+Cumulative pregnancy success rates can be calculated per number of full IVF cycles for a specific patient, for example, a patient who has had three IVF cycles or a patient who has had two IVF cycles or four IVF cycles.
 The number of cycles is usually stated.

 Cumulative pregnancy success rates can also be calculated taking into account frozen embryo transfers, i.e. a patient has had two full IVF cycles but her third cycle was only the transfer of frozen embryos acquired during the previous two cycles.
 When clinics show their cumulative success rates, they may show this as three IVF cycles.

 Most patients, when selecting an IVF clinic, ask about success rates upfront.
-In one of our articles, IVF with donor eggs success rates, we explain what you should pay attention to when analysing data presented by clinics.
+In one of our articles, IVF with donor egg success rates, we explain what you should pay attention to when analysing data presented by clinics.
 The article talks specifically about success rates and the various ways clinics present statistics.

 However, when it comes to IVF success rates, clinics are starting to provide cumulative statistics rather than per cycle.